thuc248997/FocusPlan/README.md

 1. Type your message in the chat input
 2. Press **Enter** or click **Send**
 3. AI assistant will respond with helpful information
-4. Previous conversations are saved automatically
+4. Conversations are not persisted across page reloads; use the "New Chat" button to clear the current session

 ---